divadnebnahtan/SimplestBot/README.md

 # SimplestBot
-A discord bot in Java using JDA to show the leaderboards on Simplest RPG
+A discord bot in Java 16 using JDA to show the leaderboards on Simplest RPG

+Might do more updates in the future, might not.
+Dm divad-nebnahtan#5158 on Discord for anything at all :)